PteroPackages/PteroJS/README.md

 ```

 ## Contributing
-Please see the [todo list](https://github.com/devnote-dev/PteroJS/blob/main/TODO.md) or [issues](https://github.com/devnote-dev/PteroJS/issues) sections for contributing ideas.
+Please see the [todo list](https://github.com/devnote-dev/PteroJS/blob/main/TODO.md) or [issues](https://github.com/devnote-dev/PteroJS/issues) section for contributing ideas.
 New ideas are also welcome.

 1. Fork this repo
 2. Make a branch from `main`